dimpyad/DailyPractice/APIAutomation/Day_45.md

 }
 ```
 ### Problem Statement #3
-Validate the following two responses when the value of a field is dynamic for example id is dynamic and unique every time and should be an positive number.
+Validate responses when the value of a field is dynamic.
+For example id is dynamic and unique every time and should be a positive number.

 Response 1:
 ```